mjackson/tree-shaking-react-router/README.md

 ### Conclusion

-Still needs to try other options.
+Still need to try other options.

 It looks like webpack doesn't actually do any "tree-shaking", but instead inserts annotations in the output bundle that allow uglify to assume the iife's that create classes are pure and therefore remove them from the codebase if that `export` is not used anywhere.